Nonlocal and multipoint boundary value problems for linear evolution equations: The case : PDEs of second order

-Criterion~(ii) is clearly violated if $a=\pm i$, i.e.\ if the partial differential equation~\eqref{eqn:IMVP:PDE} is the linear Schr\"{o}dinger equation.
+Criterion~(ii) is clearly violated if $a=\pm i$, i.e.\ if the partial differential equation~\eqref{eqn:IMVP:PDE} is the linear Schr\"{o}dinger equation $iq_t+q_{xx}=0$.
 It is possible to weaken~(ii) to allow zeros of $\Delta$ on $\R\subset\partial D$, but in order to exploit this weakening, a more careful analysis of the location of zeros of $\Delta$ is necessary.
-It is even possible to allow infinitely many zeros of $\Delta$ in the interior of $D_R$, provided they are sufficiently close to the boundary, and asymptotically on the boundary; for details, see the equivalent argument for two-point boundary value problems in~\cite{Smi2015b}.
+It is even possible to allow infinitely many zeros of $\Delta$ in the interior of $D_R$, provided they are sufficiently asymptotically close to the boundary.
+This precise condition will be described in forthcoming work for two-point problems, and the multipoint equivalent is similar.
 However it is not possible to discard condition~(ii) entirely.

-In order to decide criterion~(i) for the example of the linear Schr\"{o}dinger equation $iq_t+q_{xx}=0$, it would also be necessary to extend lemma~\ref{lem:uniq.solve.lem.2} to analyse $\lambda\to\infty$ from within $\overline{\C^\pm}$, as part of $\partial D_R$ lies along $\R$ if $a=\pm i$.
+In order to decide criterion~(i) for the linear Schr\"{o}dinger equation, it would also be necessary to extend lemma~\ref{lem:uniq.solve.lem.2} to analyse $\lambda\to\infty$ from within $\overline{\C^\pm}$, as part of $\partial D_R$ lies along $\R$ if $a=\pm i$.
 Now suppose that criterion~(i) is false.
 If $\Delta=0$, then $\mathcal{A}$ is not full rank, which means that the multipoint conditions are not linearly independent (by an extension of the argument in~\cite[section~2.2.1.4]{Smi2011a}), and the problem is certainly ill-posed.
 Even if $\Delta\neq0$ the Jordan's lemma argument fails in at least one of $\C^\pm$.
 So it appears that~(i) is necessary to obtain an effective integral representation, at least via this method.